 We’ve discussed the importance of washing your bedding regularly, but don’t forget to wash your hands!
 Even if you spend the whole day inside, washing your hands regularly will reduce the chance of pollen contamination.

-We touch our face countless times throughout the day.
+We touch our faces countless times throughout the day.
 As such, keeping allergens away from the hands and nails is vitally important.

 Studies have shown that washing with organic charcoal handwash is highly effective at removing toxins, allergens, and other particles from the skin.